Baseball is sidelined. So Fenway Park’s organist launched his own season.

 “There’s a word that people used to use,” says Blondie drummer Clem Burke, whose side project, the Split Squad, includes Kantor.
 “Elephant ears.
 He can pick up music right away.”

 That same approach governs him at Fenway, where he’s been the organist since 2003.
 Kantor, who began playing piano at 5, says he’s always been able to pick up songs quickly, even before he was trained.
 For his first few years with the Red Sox, Kantor worked off his own playlist.
 But in 2011, he began to take requests on Twitter.
-That led to the tightrope act Red Sox fans witness during games: They pitch song requests and Kantor plays as many as he can.
+That led to the tightrope act Red Sox fans witness during games: They pitch song requests, and Kantor plays as many as he can.

 “The first year, I’d get one or two a night,” says Kantor.
 “I now get about 15 a night.
 I tell people it has made the job twice as much fun and five times harder.
-So that’s not an awesome ratio but it’s still worth doing because twice as much fun is still twice as much fun.”
+So that’s not an awesome ratio, but it’s still worth doing, because twice as much fun is still twice as much fun.”

 The Twitter request line has brought him fans who admit they don’t know the difference between a sacrifice bunt and a ground-rule double.
 O’Riordan saw her first-ever baseball game at Fenway, sitting in the bleachers in 1986 before a gig across the street.
 But she met Kantor in New York two years ago, when the Split Squad played a gig there.
 She started following him on Twitter and would notice a stream of requests on her timeline along with Kantor’s replies.

 “ ‘Can’t Hardly Wait’ by the Replacements.
 You got it.
 Neutral Milk Hotel?
-Sure.’ ” O’Riordan says.
+Sure.”
+O’Riordan says.
 “What’s happening here?
 And eventually it sunk in.
 He’s amazing.
 You can throw anything at him.”

 The “7th-Inning Stretch” arrived soon after Massachusetts residents were advised by Gov. Charlie Baker to stay at home.
-Kantor and his wife, Mary Eaton, an ordained minister whose congregation is Boston’s homeless community, wanted to do something musical for the kids on their street in Cambridge.
+Kantor and Eaton, an ordained minister whose congregation is Boston’s homeless community, wanted to do something musical for the kids on their street in Cambridge.
 A friend emailed with a different idea: Why not go online and mark the start of the baseball season?

 Though they had no experience with streaming, Kantor and Eaton set up a laptop in their living room, placed a 1981 Fleer card of former Red Sox slugger Jim Rice next to his bobbleheads of former Sox catcher Carlton “Pudge” Fisk and retired Chicago White Sox organist Nancy Faust — she remains one of his heroes, along with Stevie Wonder — and took his spot at the organ.
 As the show has developed, they upgraded to an iPhone, helping the sound and video quality.
 Last week, with the audience growing — there were more than 1,400 views for Sunday’s show — Kantor migrated from his personal Facebook page to the newly founded “7th-Inning Stretch.”

-“This is a long haul,” says Eaton, known as the “Rev. Mary” on the show.
+“This is a long haul,” says Eaton, known as “Rev. Mary” on the show.
 “It’s not that we’re bored.
-It’s that people are working really hard to figure out what to do and are exhausted mentally physically and spiritually and need to stretch, just to give themselves permission to rest in the middle of the day.
+It’s that people are working really hard to figure out what to do and are exhausted mentally, physically and spiritually and need to stretch, just to give themselves permission to rest in the middle of the day.
 To have a respite.
 We need it.”

 That’s been the case for the couple, as well.
 Because of Eaton’s work — she’s continuing to work with the homeless during the outbreak — the two sleep in separate rooms.
-During broadcasts, Kantor makes a pitch for donations to feedingamerica.org.
+During broadcasts, Kantor makes a pitch for donations to FeedingAmerica.org.

-(Kantor, who also works part-time at Harvard’s music library, expects this week to start receiving a reduced paycheck like all Red Sox day-to-day employees.)
+(Kantor, who also works part-time at Harvard’s music library, expects this week to start receiving a reduced paycheck, like all Red Sox seasonal employees.)

 He has also not ignored the sadness of the moment, while finding a way to offer uplifting musical tributes.
 On consecutive days, Kantor opened with songs by Bill Withers, who died of heart issues, and Fountains of Wayne’s Adam Schlesinger, who died after contracting the coronavirus.